pyudev/pyudev/doc/guide.rst

    ``get()`` to specify default values for missing properties, or be prepared to catch :exc:`~exceptions.KeyError`.

+Most device properties are computed by udev rules from the driver- and device-specific "device attributes".
+The :attr:`Device.attributes` mapping gives you access to these attributes, but generally you should not need these.
+Use the device properties whenever possible.

 .. _pypi: https://pypi.python.org/pypi/pyudev
 .. _libudev: http://www.kernel.org/pub/linux/utils/kernel/hotplug/libudev/